-Easily accessible by bus, notably from the state capital of Tunguranhua province, Ambato, and from Quito (among others), Banos, Ecuador is a scenic little town named after the 5 sets of thermal baths fashioned into concrete pools.
+Banos Ecuador is a scenic little town easily accessible by bus, notably from the state capital of Tunguranhua province, Ambato, and from Quito, among other cities.
+Banos draws its name from the 5 sets of thermal baths fashioned into concrete pools.
 It's close to the most remote regions of the Amazon, making it particularly attractive as a base camp for outdoor diversions.

 If you go for a soak in one of five sets of pools, you'll often be sharing mineral water of varying degrees of warmth with local families in a friendly atmosphere.
 The pools are especially nice if you go early in the morning to savor a fantastic sunrise view of the Andes.